-(1) The amounts listed under the columns "Stock Awards" and "Option Awards" in the Summary Compensation Table above disclose the aggregate grant date fair value of stock awards and options awards granted in the fiscal year, as well as in prior periods, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation - Stock Compensation."
-Note 13 to the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2012, describes the assumptions used to determine the grant date fair value for overall Company options.
-The assumptions used for valuing the Named Executive Officers' options as a group, applying the Black-Scholes methodology, were as follows:
+(2) The amounts listed under the "Option Awards" column in the Summary Compensation Table above disclose the aggregate grant date fair value of stock option awards granted in the 2013 fiscal year, as well as in prior periods, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation - Stock Compensation."
+Note 12 to the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2013, describes the assumptions used to determine the grant date fair value for overall Company stock options.

-2012 2011 2010
+The assumptions used for valuing the Named Executive Officers' stock options as a group, applying the Black-Scholes methodology, were as follows:

-Weighted Average Fair Value at Grant Date \$ 32.23 \$27.99 \$19.26
+2013 2012 2011

-Expected Option Life (Years) 4.7 4.9 4.9
+Weighted Average Fair Value at Grant Date \$23.86 \$32.23 \$27.99

-Expected Volatility 47.1% 46.4% 44.3%
+Expected Option Life (Years) 4.7 4.7 4.9

-Risk Free Interest Rate 0.8% 1.9% 2.5%
+Expected Volatility 43.2% 47.1% 46.4%

-Dividend Yield 1.136% 0.369 N/A
+Risk Free Interest Rate 0.8% 0.8% 1.9%

-(2) For a discussion of the potential ranges that could have been earned in 2012 under the Management Incentive Plan, see the Grants of Plan-Based Awards table.
+Dividend Yield 1.5% 1.1% 0.4%

-(3) The amounts listed under the column entitled "All Other Compensation" in the Summary Compensation Table above include: Company contributions to the Humana Retirement Equalization Plan and the Humana Retirement Savings Plan; personal use of Company aircraft for the Named Executive Officers and in some cases members of their families; a matching charitable gift program; life insurance benefits; and financial planning assistance.
+- (3) For a discussion of the potential ranges that could have been earned in 2013 under the Management Incentive Plan, see the Grants of Plan-Based Awards table. - (4) The amounts listed under the column entitled "All Other Compensation" in the Summary Compensation Table above include: Company contributions to the Humana Retirement Equalization Plan and the Humana Retirement Savings Plan; personal use of Company aircraft for the Named Executive Officers; a matching charitable gift program; life insurance benefits; physicals; and financial planning assistance.
 In addition, we pay for club memberships for certain Named Executive Officers.
 These are used for business purposes, and if used from time to time for personal reasons, the Named Executive Officer must reimburse us for any expense.